gruntjs/grunt-docs/Grunt-Brand-Guide.md

 Don’t alter these graphics in any way, or combine them with any other graphics, without written consent from the Grunt team.

-If you wish to use any Grunt graphics beyond the scope of this document, apply by [creating an issue ticket](https://github.com/gruntjs/gruntjs.com/issues).
+If you wish to use any Grunt graphics beyond the scope of this document, apply by [creating an issue ticket](https://github.com/gruntjs/gruntjs.com/issues) or sending us an email ([info@gruntjs.com](info@gruntjs.com)).

 ## Assets